 - Use photo editing software to fix damaged photos,

 That’s a great idea, but I would suggest that you chose a wall that does not have direct sunlight.
 Sunlight can cause your pictures to fade over time.

 The ink on them can damage the print.
 You could instead put them into albums and write who is in the picture and what the event is.

 If you have them in different places around your home you may not know where to find a particular photo that you are after.

 Where NOT to store your photos!

-You do not want to put your collection in an area which is hot, cold, or suffers from dampness and mold.
+You do not want to put your collection in an area that is hot, cold, or suffers from dampness and mold.

 For me seeing my ancestors in my photo collection has made me feel closer to them.
 It has become more personal to me.

-By seeing their photos I have wanted to do their life story justice.
-By researching their lifes I have not only told their story but also have something to cherish.
+By researching their lives I have not only told their story but also have something to cherish.
 This research I can then pass on to my children.

 Your family history research and your family photo collection can be something to preserve for generations to come.

 Ask for help and make it a job that can be shared with other family members.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post helping you organize old photos before you start scanning them.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.

 Please share with family and friends if you think this post will help others by using the social media buttons below.